FREVA-CLINT/freva-deployment/docs/TuiHowto.md

 ## Solr server setup
-The third screen configures the setup apache solr serch server.
+The third screen configures the setup apache solr search server.
 At the top of the screen you'll see a tick box, which indicates whether or not this step is used for deployment.
 If this box is *un*ticked - tick/untick using the `<SPACE>` key - the deployment will skip the setup of solr entirely.
 The